lindoran/HB63C09/Design Files/REV 4.1 (TESTED - BETA RELEASE)/readme.md

       sd card interface exactly like the SD interface on the V20-MBC, 4.2 resolves this.

+You will need to specify 4 layers, and give them layers in the following order (if ordering from PCB Way) TopLayer
+  InnerLayer1
+  InnerLayer2
+  BottomLayer

 These issues are fixed in REV 4.2, however the first production run is not back.
 If you want a verifyed tested board this is the board that will work.